-UK unveils powers to spy on Web use, raising privacy fears
+UK unveils powers to spy on web use, raising privacy fears

-LONDON (Reuters) - Britain unveiled plans on Wednesday for sweeping new surveillance powers, including the right to find out which websites people visit, measures ministers say are vital to keep the country safe but which critics denounce as an assault on freedoms.
+LONDON (Reuters) - Britain unveiled plans for sweeping new surveillance powers on Wednesday, including the right to find out which websites people visit, measures ministers say are vital to keep the country safe but which critics denounce as an assault on freedoms.

 Experts say part of the new British bill goes beyond the powers available to security services in the United States.